 Katy grew up in a small town in northern Michigan and has always had a passion for animals.
 After high school, Katy attended a local community college in Michigan before moving to Colorado to study at Bel-Rea Institute of Animal Technology.
 Katy was graduated from Bel-Rea in June 2015 and shortly after earned her certified veterinary technician credentials.
-Katy likes to spend her time with her fiance and their three dogs, Ralphie (a Chuhuahua), Zola (an Aussie mix) and Harlow (new german shepherd puppy).
+Katy likes to spend her time with her husband and their three dogs, Ralphie (a Chihuahua), Zola (an Aussie mix) and Harlow (a German Shepherd).
 She also enjoys movies, reading, and anything outdoors in the summer.

 Courtney Sisson, CVT

 Courtney is a Colorado native, and she has always had a passion for animals of all shapes and sizes.
 She attended Moorpark College’s Exotic Animal Training and Management Program.
 Through this program, she interned at the Wildlife Waystation, where she literally worked with lions and tigers and bears.
 She then graduated from the Pima Medical Institute in Phoenix, Arizona before returning to Colorado in 2012.
 In her spare time, Courtney loves spending time outdoors, and with her Greyhound-mix Benjamin, Brussels Griffon mix Maverick; and her cat, Lucy.

 Picture and Bio coming soon!